-It’s that colorful thing wrapped around the cigar that has a picture of a vintage flamenco dancer on it, or some other branding imagery.
+It’s that colorful design wrapped around the cigar that has a picture of an attractive woman on it, or another branding imagery.
 This is how makers make their mark and identify their sticks at the individual level.

-The body of the cigar, as opposed to the head and foot, found at the ends.
+There are three main sections of a cigar.
+The barrel is known as the body of the cigar, as opposed to the head and foot that can be found at each end.

 The binder leaf is used to wrap up the main filler leaves inside the cigar.
-The “wrapper” leaf then goes around the binder and the filler to complete the tobacco smoking world’s most beautiful three-way.
+The “wrapper” leaf then goes around the binder and the filler to complete this beautiful masterpiece of a smoke.

 Burros (aka “bulks”)